 If you’re like most people in today’s high-tech world, your Android smartphone has become a key part of daily life.
 This is an exciting time for smartphone technology, as every new Android device is jam-packed with increasingly powerful hardware and dozens of new features.
-Unfortunately, these improvements tend to come with a major trade-off in the form of shorter battery life; leaving you with a need to save your Android battery wherever possible.
+Unfortunately, these improvements tend to come with a major trade-off in the form of shorter battery life; leaving you with a need to save your Android battery wherever possible or purchase a portable power bank.

 If you’re wondering how to save the phone battery for your new Android device, then you’ve come to the right place.
 To help our readers, we’ve curated a list of 6 useful tips and tricks that will help you squeeze out a few more hours from your phone – Phoneaholics rejoice!

 1. Use Dark Backgrounds & Wallpapers

 Believe it or not, one of the quickest ways to increase your Android battery life is using a combination of dark backgrounds and a power-saving mode.
 Many modern Android phones use OLED screens, which are great for high-resolution viewing but pretty terrible for battery life.

 Utilising dark wallpaper, a darker coloured system theme, or night mode for compatible apps can go a long way towards increasing battery efficiency.
 For example, a power-saving mode is a great option, as it limits your device’s processor activity and reduces screen brightness at the same time.
 Best of all, unless you are trying to use multiple demanding apps at once or view your screen in direct sunlight, the changes are barely noticeable.

 2. Delete Unused Apps & Widgets

 It’s a simple fact.
 The simplest way to save phone battery on Android is to delete unused applications.
 The more unused apps or widgets on your device, the more power your phone has to use in order to keep their services running in the background.
 Dedicating precious resources to services you use every day isn’t a big deal, but doing the same for apps you barely use can quickly drain the battery.

 Sorry Tinder.
 You’re only required at the weekends.